SnowballSH/Avalanche/README.md

   - Avalanche has a simple Search written 100% by myself, but is probably a subset of many other engines.
 Some ideas are borrowed from other chess engines as in comments.
 However many ideas and parameters are tuned manually and automatically using my own scripts.
 - Evaluation
   - The Hand-Crafted Evaluation is based on https://www.chessprogramming.org/PeSTO%27s_Evaluation_Function, **however it is no longer Avalanche's main evaluation**.
-  - NNUE is trained with a private, significantly modified fork of https://github.com/dsekercioglu/marlinflow and the data is generated through self-play games.
-I hope to make it public in the future.
+  - NNUE is trained with a private, significantly modified fork of https://github.com/dsekercioglu/marlinflow.
+The data is generated through self-play games and the default net is trained over the BM 4.0 net.
+The secondary net in the nets/ folder is smaller, faster, and trained purely on Avalanche 1.3.1 self-play games.
 - UCI Interface/Communication code
   - 100% original

 ## Changelog

+- ### (WIP) v1.4.0 (+~60 ELO) ~3141 ELO

+  - Search Improvements
+  - Manual Tuning
+  - (WIP) Parallel Search

-- ### v1.3.1 (+48 ELO) 3080 ELO
+- ### v1.3.1 (+49 ELO) 3081 ELO

   - Search Improvements
   - Countermove heuristic fix